Those born on 9/11 reflect on life 20 years after WTC attacks

 For some, it was the first day of their lives.

-Josh Lauber took a look back at his earliest days from the pages of his baby books.
+Josh Tauber took a look back at his earliest days from the pages of his baby books.

 One book tucks away the New Jersey man’s most cherished keepsakes.

-Note: Correction: The spelling of two names in this report have been updated.